How to manage stress in consulting

-One year in consulting counts for three in the industry.
-This is mainly due to the higher levels of intensity and volatility of stress we endure.
+One year in consulting counts as three in the industry.
+This is mainly due to the higher intensity and volatility of stress we endure.

 Every day, we ride this emotional roller coaster: